 This is not a job for the squeamish.
 These medical scientists are also known as death investigators.
 They are sometimes required to arrive at the scene of the crime and pronounce the victim dead before the body can be removed for further investigation.

 Medical examiners and coroners conduct autopsies to determine the time and cause of death.
 They also gather evidence to be sent to other forensic team members.
 For example, they may collect bullets at the crime scene to send to forensic ballistics specialists.

 Depending on which branch of forensics you want to specialize in, there are different education paths that can be taken.
 Some scientists begin with bachelor's degrees in chemistry or toxicology and then pursue forensic degrees.
 There are also programs that blend science and legal studies into a single program.
 Internships offer hands-on training, and local law enforcement agencies often offer these opportunities if you're currently enrolled in school.

 If you want to be a medical examiner, you'll go through extensive educational training.
 First, you'll need to get a bachelor's degree in a health-related science field.
 Then you'll go on to medical school to earn a degree in medicine.
 This process generally takes about eight years.
 After you get your medical degree, you'll need to spend another four years in a forensic pathology residency program before you can be certified by the American Board of Pathology.
-You'll need to renew your certification every ten years.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: